iopay/product-changelog/android/README.md

  - Optimize the performance of the ioPay dapp injection bridge

 ## 2024-10-28 ～ 2024-11-03
+ - ioPay v4.2.0 is released, including the Okx-campagin feature

 ## 2024-10-21 ～ 2024-10-27
  - ioPay swap supports usdc, usdc.e trading pairs